Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Method

+\paragraph{Semantic segmentation branch} The submanifold sparse convolution \cite{Submanifold} based backbone network can extract point-wise features with good local information capturing.
+However, to enhance the network's ability to capture long-range feature dependencies and extend its receptive field, we propose incorporating a self-attention module to further refine the semantic features.
+In order to reduce the computational complexity of self-attention and ensure local geometric consistency, we utilize a supervoxel generation method \cite{Lin2018Supervoxel}.
+Specifically, for each supervoxel set, we apply average pooling to both point coordinates and semantic features.
+Following \cite{NIPS2017_3f5ee243, zhao2021pointtransformer}, we build a self-attention layer across all the supervoxels and then interpolate the output to the original size of the input point cloud.
+During training, we use a conventional cross-entropy loss $H_{CE}$ with incomplete labels to supervise the process.
+The structure diagram and formulas of the self-attention module are provided in the supplementary.

-Paralleled with semantic branch, we apply 2-layers MLP upon point feature to predict point-wise centroid shift vector $d_i \in \mathbb{R}^{3}$.
-The instance centroid $\widehat{q}$ is defined as the mean coordinates of all points with this instance label.
-We use following regression loss to train offset prediction,
+\paragraph{Instance centroid offset branch} Parallel to the semantic branch, we apply a 2-layers MLP upon point features to predict point-wise centroid shift vector $d_i \in \mathbb{R}^{3}$.
+The instance centroid $\widehat{q}$ is defined as the mean coordinates of all points with the same instance label.
+Following \cite{pointgroup}, We use an $L_{1}$ regression loss and a cosine similarity based direction loss to train the offset prediction.
+We only consider foreground points with weak labels or pseudo weak labels for supervision.

-where $m \in \{0,1\}$ is a binary mask telling if a point belongs to any object instance, which means to consider foreground points with weak labels only.

 With initial weak labels, real centroids of instances can hardly be inferred.
 However, we found it is still beneficial to apply offset loss, as it can help to slightly shift points towards inner part of objects.

 The final joint loss function can be written as